cornerstonejs/cornerstoneWADOImageLoader/docs/WebWorkers.md

 6) Queue a task for your custom web worker from the UI Thread using cornerstoneWADOImageLoader.webWorkerManager.addTask.
   This function takes three parameters:
-  * taskId - This should match the taskId registered by your custom web worker task in step 6 above
+  * taskType - This should match the taskId registered by your custom web worker task in step 6 above
   * data - This is an object you want passed to your web worker task.
 This can include pixel data or whatever else you want
   * priority - integer with lower numbers being higher priority.  if not specified a priority of 0 is used.
-           Note that decode tasks currently use a priority of 5
+           Note that decode tasks currently use a priority of 5 And returns an object with the following properties
+  * taskId - unique id for this task
+  * promise - a promise that is resolved when the task completes
 7) Have the UI thread set a then handler on the returned promise to get the result the custom web worker returned in step 5 above.